 If you dig into the ingredients list on Arbonne’s flavored protein powders and shakes, there are some things clean eaters should be very concerned about:

-Cane sugar is the #2 ingredient in each of these after the protein blend.
+Cane sugar is the #2 ingredient after the protein blend in Arbonne Essential Protein Powder (now called FeelFit Pea Protein Shake).
 Huge red flag.
 Might as well drink a milkshake.

-2. All But Arbonne Essentials Protein Powder Have “Natural” Flavors
+2. Arbonne Essentials Protein Powder Has “Natural” Flavors

 Natural flavors are chemical-filled junk and they’re definitely NOT natural.
 Read my article “What Are Natural Flavors?” if you want to know more about this mystery ingredient.